WebKit/explainers/model/README.md

 time to put 3D models on equal footing with other, already supported, media types.

-There is a long history of precedence for presenting 3D content on the Web: For example, [three.js](https://threejs.org/) and [Babylon JS](https://babylonjs.com/) are WebGL frameworks that can process many different formats.
+There is a long history of presenting 3D content on the Web: For example, [three.js](https://threejs.org/) and [Babylon JS](https://babylonjs.com/) are WebGL frameworks that can process many different formats.
 Then there is the [model-viewer](https://modelviewer.dev) project which shows models